ktsosno/cronbuddy-server/README.md

 # CronBuddy Node APIs
 Node APIs for turning a crontab into a data store.
 Create, edit, delete and pause cron jobs using only the native crontab.
-These APIs leverage a currently forked version of [node-crontab](https://github.com/dachev/node-crontab) for access to the tab.
-View the forked version [here](https://github.com/ktsosno/node-crontab).
+These APIs leverage a [currently forked](https://github.com/ktsosno/node-crontab) version of [node-crontab](https://github.com/dachev/node-crontab) for access to the tab.

 ### Development
 Initialize the `node_modules` directory with `npm install`.